Buddhist philosophy: Prajñāpāramitā and Mādhyamaka

-Later philosophers of the Madhyamaka school built upon Nagarjuna's analysis and defended Madhyamaka against their opponents.
+Later philosophers of the Mādhyamaka school built upon Nāgārjuna's analysis and defended the Mādhyamaka view against their opponents.
 These included Āryadeva (3rd century CE), Nāgārjuna's pupil; Candrakīrti (600–c.
-650), who wrote an important commentary on the Mūlamadhyamakakārikā; and Shantideva (8th century).
-Buddhapālita (470–550) has been understood as the originator of the 'prāsaṅgika' approach which is based on critiquing essentialism only through reductio ad absurdum arguments.
+650), who wrote an important commentary on the Mūlamadhyamakakārikā; and Shantideva (8th century), who is regarded as the key Mahāyāna ethicist.

+The commentator Buddhapālita (c.
+470–550) has been understood as the originator of the Prasaṅgika approach which is based on critiquing essentialism only through reductio arguments.
 He was criticized by Bhāvaviveka (c.
 500 – c.
-578), who argued for the use of syllogisms "to set one's own doctrinal stance".
-These two approaches were later termed the Prāsaṅgika and the Svātantrika approaches to Madhyamaka by Tibetan philosophers and commentators.
+578), who argued for the use of properly logical syllogisms to positively argue for emptiness (instead of just refuting the theories of others).
+These two approaches were later termed the Prasaṅgika and Svatantrika approaches to Mādhyamaka philosophy by Tibetan Buddhist philosophers and commentators.

-Influenced by the work of Dignaga, Bhāvaviveka's Madhyamika philosophy makes use of Buddhist epistemology.
+Influenced by the work of Dignaga, Bhāvaviveka's Mādhyamaka philosophy makes use of Buddhist epistemology.
 Candrakīrti, on the other hand, critiqued Bhāvaviveka's adoption of the epistemological (pramana) tradition on the grounds that it contained subtle essentialism.
 He quotes Nagarjuna's famous statement in the Vigrahavyavartani which says "I have no thesis" for his rejection of positive epistemic Madhyamaka statements.
 Candrakīrti held that a true Madhyamika could only use "consequence" (prasanga), in which one points out the inconsistencies of their opponent's position without asserting an "autonomous inference" (svatantra), for no such inference can be ultimately true from the point of view of Madhyamaka.

 In China, the Madhyamaka school (known as Sānlùn) was founded by Kumārajīva (344–413 CE), who translated the works of Nagarjuna to Chinese.
-Other Chinese Madhymakas include Kumārajīva 's pupil Sengzhao, Jizang (549–623), who wrote over 50 works on Madhyamaka, and Hyegwan, a Korean monk who brought Madhyamaka teachings to Japan.
+Other Chinese Madhymakas include Kumārajīva's pupil Sengzhao, Jizang (549–623), who wrote over 50 works on Madhyamaka, and Hyegwan, a Korean monk who brought Madhyamaka teachings to Japan.

 Yogācāra

-The Yogācāra school (Yoga practice) was a Buddhist philosophical tradition which arose in between the 2nd century CE and the 4th century CE and is associated with the philosophers Asanga and Vasubandhu and with various sutras such as the Sandhinirmocana Sutra and the Lankavatara Sutra.
-The central feature of Yogācāra thought is the concept of Vijñapti-mātra, often translated as "impressions only" or "appearance only" and this has been interpreted as a form of Idealism or as a form of Phenomenology.
-Other names for the Yogacara school are 'Vijñanavada' (the doctrine of consciousness) and 'Cittamatra' (mind-only).
+The Yogācāra school (Yoga practice) was a Buddhist philosophical tradition which arose in between the 2nd century CE and the 4th century CE and is associated with the philosophers and brothers Asanga and Vasubandhu and with various sutras such as the Sandhinirmocana Sutra and the Lankavatara Sutra.
+The central feature of Yogācāra thought is the concept of vijñapti-mātra, often translated as "impressions only" or "appearance only".
+This has been interpreted as a form of Idealism or as a form of Phenomenology.
+Other names for the Yogācāra school are 'vijñanavada' (the doctrine of consciousness) and 'cittamatra' (mind-only).